-After earning my Ph.D. in 2000, I worked for four years at the Illinois Natural History Survey, based on the University of Illinois Urbana-Champaign campus, doing botanical surveys at road construction sites and maintaining a research program in molecular plant systematics (using DNA to understand how plants groups are related to one another).
+Prior to coming to Augustana, I worked as a botanist at the Illinois Natural History Survey, based on the University of Illinois Urbana-Champaign campus, doing plant surveys at road construction sites and maintaining a research program in molecular plant systematics (using DNA to understand how plants groups are related to one another).

-I joined the Augustana faculty in 2004 and have since shifted my research towards conservation genetics (using DNA to unravel levels and patterns of genetic variation to aid management decisions) of rare plants in Illinois and California focusing on the larkspur genus, Delphinium.
+At Augustana I shifted my research towards conservation genetics (using DNA to unravel levels and patterns of genetic variation to aid management decisions) of rare plants in Illinois and California focusing on the larkspur genus, Delphinium.
 I am continuing to study several rare species of larkspurs in California.
 I revised the Delphinium treatment for the Jepson Manual 2nd ed, the flora of California.
 I am also writing a field guide to the Southern California larkspurs.

-In Illinois, my students and I are studying the hill prairie larkspur that is restricted to three counties in Western Illinois.
+In Illinois, my students and I are studying the state-endangered hill prairie larkspur that is restricted to three counties in Western Illinois.
 I am also the director of the Augustana Herbarium and students and I are currently getting the entire collection digitized and databased with the Consortium of Midwest Herbaria

 I strive to have interactive courses that get students involved and engaged with the material.
-I want to help my students connect their coursework to the rest of their major(s)/minor(s), non-biology course work, and their lives.
+I want to help my students connect their coursework to the rest of their major(s)/minor(s), non-biology and environmental studies course work, and their lives.